Key facts

 During the academic and placement components of a social work degree, students are expected to attend seminars and classes, and/or participate in online learning activities.
 In person attendance for some activities, including placement, is compulsory for all students including those enrolled as online students.

-In accordance with the Australian Social Work Education and Accreditation Standards (ASWEAS) online students are required to attend on campus intensive seminars for a total of 20 days throughout their course.
+In accordance with the Australian Social Work Education and Accreditation Standards (ASWEAS) online students are required to attend on campus intensive seminars for a minimum of 20 days throughout their course.
 Intensive seminars are linked to individual units of study.
 Refer to the individual unit details in the University Handbook for more information about attendance requirements for specific units.

 Reasonable adjustments to participation and other course requirements will be made for students with a disability.
 Any adjustments need to reflect the understanding of social work and requirements for social work education as spelt out in the (ASWEAS).
 For example, it is not possible to exempt a student from all group work activities in their degree as students must be able to demonstrate their ability to work collaboratively with others.
 However, there may be scope to make adjustments to this requirement on particular occasions, provided there are sufficient other situations when the student has the opportunity to demonstrate this requirement.
 More information available at Disability support services.